ewulczyn/ewulczyn.github.io/_posts/2015-03-16-AB Testing with Multinomial Data.md

 by drawing once from each individual posterior distribution.

-### Getting a Distribution Over the Expected Revenue per Impression
+### Getting a Distribution Over the Expected Revenue per User

 When running a banner we, observe data from a multinomial distribution parameterized by a vector \\(p\\) where \\(p\_i\\) corresponds to the probability of